Characters never sneeze, cough, belch, blow their noses or in any way display less than perfect health unless it is central to the plot

 - Perfect health has some significance in A Brother's Price; the fact that Jerin is healthy and his father and grandfather died of 'normal' disease and an accident, respectively, means that his genes are likely good.
 Men are rare in his world and negotiating marriage contracts is a tricky business; a family history of weak hearts and easy susceptibility to illness would lower his potential value.

-- Subverted in Lady Knight.
-Kel is rarely sick, but she wakes up with a cold in this book.
+- Protector of the Small: Kel is rarely sick, but she wakes up with a cold in this book.
 It annoys her for a few hours, but a healer burns it off for her and makes her drink nasty-tasting teas.
 Magical healers being pretty common in this world, minor sicknesses are usually ended as quickly as that.

 - Galaxy of Fear: Thirteen-year-old Tash insists that she's never been sick in her life, though her slightly younger brother has come down with things before.
 Might have to do with The Force.
 It's plot-important in The Planet Plague, when she gets infected with The Virus and it works far more slowly than expected.